Odyssey

 import { Listing } from "../types";

 Using this type, we can annotate the getFeaturedListings method with a return type of Promise<Listing[]>.
-We'll also update the type we pass into the this.get call to be Listing[] as well.
+We'll also update the type variable we pass into the this.get call to be Listing[] as well.

 listing-api.ts